Jcait/Project-Binary-Search-Trees/README.md

 ## Assignment

-The Assignment is to create a balanced Binary Search Tree in Javascript.
-THe full brief can be viewed [here](https://www.theodinproject.com/lessons/javascript-binary-search-trees)] at the Odin Project Website
+The assignment is to create a balanced Binary Search Tree in Javascript.
+The full brief can be viewed [here](https://www.theodinproject.com/lessons/javascript-binary-search-trees). at the Odin Project Website

 ### First Step Node Class

-First step is to create the Binary Tree Node class
+The first step is to create the Binary Tree Node class.

 ```js
 class BinaryTreeNode {